r14r/Tutorial_Next.js/content/3-Datenverarbeitung-und-KI-Anwendungen/content.md

 ---

-## Einheit 3.1 — Einführung in Textanalyse
+## 3.1 — Einführung in Textanalyse

 ### Hintergrund